Is the Simplified Regime Still Efficient for You?

 It tends to fit less well when:

-• you are building a small operation
+• you are building an operation composed of various individuals

 • you depend on suppliers/subcontractors